Cronos666/GraphMaker/README.md

 ## Quick Setup (Global Command)

-To run GraphMaker from any folder on your system without typing `python3 path/to/graphmaker.py`, copy a bash wrapper with script you your home directory:
+To run GraphMaker from any folder on your system without typing `python3 path/to/graphmaker.py`, copy a bash wrapper and script to your home directory:

-1. Copy sctipts:
+1. Copy scripts:
    `cp graphmaker ~/.bin/`
    `cp graphmaker.py ~/.bin/`